 Due to the very effective relationships that staff nurture with our students, behaviour is very successfully managed to the extent that low level disruption has been noted in only 1% of all lessons in our secondary and primary departments and only 5% of all lessons in our Stephenson Centre.

 Due to the complex needs of many of our young people, we believe in the importance of managing behaviour holistically.
 All staff write termly ‘All About Me’ profiles which highlight students preferred learning styles and ensure that an effective and safe learning environment is established to facilitate engagement and quality teaching and learning.
 Where appropriate, these profiles are written in conjunction with students and they are shared annually with parents and professionals as part of the EHC review process.

 We celebrate positive behaviour through a range of age and ability appropriate approaches including:

-A copy of our Beaumont Hill Behaviour Policy can be found here review Beaumont Hill Academy Behaviour Policy (2).docx This policy outlines our approaches and rationale for positive behaviour management across our school.
+A copy of our Beaumont Hill Behaviour Policy can be found here.
+Behaviour Policy BHA 1.1.docx This policy outlines our approaches and rationale for positive behaviour management across our school.